 As Personal Injury Protection can potentially cover more of your expenses, it is generally more expensive than Med Pay.
 Lost wages and transportation to medical appointments are among the commonly claimed expenses under this coverage.
 “No-fault” coverage like PIP ensures that you are eligible for coverage regardless of which party is considered liable for the accident.
 If you are hurt, you will be able to receive maximum benefits without any roadblocks.

 Both Med Pay and PIP only cover the Insured policyholder.
 This essentially means that they are not available to you unless it is part of your own policy.
 They will not be offered through the insurance company of the other party involved in your accident, even if the other party is proven liable.
 Med Pay and PIP are also extended to cover the medical expenses of your own vehicle’s occupants or any other drivers that were operating your vehicle with your permission when the accident occurred.

 Many drivers do not know that their insurance includes, or doesn’t include, these key coverages.
 While Med Pay or PIP may be required depending on the state that you live in, you also have the option of purchasing both and having more than just the minimum.
 Being confident that you will be taken care of if an accident occurs can give you peace of mind while you and your family are on the road.
-If you want clarification on your auto insurance policy’s terms, or have questions about Med Pay and PIP, talk to Attorney Travis J. DeCosta today.
+If you want clarification on your auto insurance policy’s terms, or have questions about Med Pay and PIP, call 1-401-234-2109 or message Attorney Travis J. DeCosta today.